pgfisico/pi-project-simon/butons.md

 1. Turn off the LED corresponding to the button that was released

-In order to identify what colour a button corresponds to, create a function named `get_colour_for_button` below the `get_led_for_colour` function that requires a single argument named `button`.
+In order to identify what colour a button corresponds to, create a function named `get_colour_for_button`, below the `get_led_for_colour` function, that requires a single argument named `button`.
 This function will take a button as an argument and return the integer colour value that the button corresponds to.
 Remember that you defined the colour values when writing the pattern code.

-Using the `get_colour_for_button` and `get_led_for_colour` functions, make `button_pressed` and `button_released` turn the corresponding LED on and off as described above.
-Don't worry about checking if the button matches the pattern yet, that is included in the next step.
+After implementing the `get_colour_for_button` function, use the `get_colour_for_button` and `get_led_for_colour` functions to make `button_pressed` and `button_released` turn the corresponding LED on and off as described above.
+Don't worry about checking if the button matches the pattern yet.
+This is included in a later step.

 ## Testing